lgimberis/sudoku/README.md

 sudoku-square-fixed
 sudoku-square-text
 sudoku-clicked
-The 'hexoku' variant requires 'sudoku' with 'hexoku' in the above CSS class names.
+The 'hexoku' variant requires replacing 'sudoku' with 'hexoku' in the above CSS class names.

-Hexoku is a variant of sudoku that, instead of being built around 3x3 squares of digits 1-9, is built with 4x4 squares of hex digits 1-f.